 But the most important aspect was that I fell in love with running an online publication (called “A Week In The Life of a Redhead) – just like I once loved assembling the high school newspaper.

-And I took that newspaper from running in the red to running in the black with advertising sales and I began to wonder if I could make money blogging.
-I have left the corporate world and I now live the life of an entrepreneur and freelancer.
+I took the HS newspaper from running in the red to running in the black with advertising sales, and I began to wonder if I could make money blogging.
+I have left the corporate world, and I now live the life of a freelancer.

-I started the 8 Women Dream blog to teach what I have discovered about doing what makes you happy and making money online.
+I started the 8 Women Dream to teach what I have discovered about doing what makes you happy.
 I encourage you to take a chance on yourself and play at what you love.
-In Sept.
-2008 I formed this group online.

 I have a belief that if we help other people acquire their fondest dreams, then our own dreams come true in the process.

-If you don’t believe that play is an important part of the dream process, then I invite you to watch this TED video –
+If you don’t believe that play is an essential part of the dream process, then I invite you to watch this TED video –

 But I’ve been known to fill in when a dreamer needs some time off from writing.
 I’m a workaholic, so I’m always looking for a reason to write a story and post it on 8 Women Dream.